Stat184-Spring2026/Sec1_CP_Blake_Raj/README.md

 As stated previously, Our main goal is to create a GitHub repository that functions as a central collaboration environment.
-However, our goal for this project is to perform data wrangling and exploratory data analysis, using the tools we learned over the course of STAT 184, on the US Census Bureau data.Using the `tidycensus` package in R, we want to explore the following question(s):
+However, our goal for this project is to perform data wrangling and exploratory data analysis, using the tools we learned over the course of STAT 184, on the US Census Bureau data.
+Using the `tidycensus` package in R, we want to explore the following question(s):

 - How did key demographic and economic indicators (such as population, median income, and employment) change across Maryland between 2019 and 2022?